red-explosion/vermillion/README.md

 ### `ApiVersion` service

-You can specify `Square\Vermillion\ApiVersion` as a dependency and you will get a reference to the current active (or latest) API version object:
+You can specify `RedExplosion\Vermillion\ApiVersion` as a dependency and you will get a reference to the current active (or latest) API version object:

 ```php